-The keylist, if given, will limit the items to be transferred from the profile to viewer settings, otherwise all items are copied.
+The keylist, if given, will limit the items to be transferred

-apply_profile_or_settings (self, image)
+'''

+from the profile to viewer settings, otherwise all items are

+copied.

+apply_profile_or_settings(image)

 Apply a profile to the viewer.

+Parameters

 image [AstroImage or RGBImage] Image object.

-This function is used to initialize the viewer when a new image is loaded.
-Either the embedded profile settings or the default settings are applied as specified in the channel preferences.
+This function is used to initialize the viewer when a new image

-apply_transforms (self, data, rot_deg)

-Apply transformations to the given data.
-These include flip/swap X/Y, invert Y, and rotation.

-data [ndarray] Data to be transformed.

-rot_deg [float] Rotate the data by the given degrees.

-data [ndarray] Transformed data.

-'''

-auto_levels (self, autocuts=None)
+is loaded.
+Either the embedded profile settings or the default

+settings are applied as specified in the channel preferences.

+auto_levels(autocuts=None)

 Apply auto-cut levels on the image view.

-'''
+Parameters

-autocuts [subclass of AutoCutsBase or None] An object that implements the desired auto-cut algorithm.
+autocuts [subclass of AutoCutsBase or None] An object that implements the desired auto-

+cut algorithm.
 If not given, use algorithm from preferences.

-'''
+auto_orient()

+Set the orientation for the image to a reasonable default.

-auto_levels_cb (self, setting, value)
+autocut_params_cb(setting, value)

-'''

 Handle callback related to changes in auto-cut levels.

-'''

-auto_orient(self)

-'''

-Set the orientation for the image to a reasonable default.

-'''

-canvas_changed_cb (self, canvas, whence)
+canvas_changed_cb(canvas, whence)

-'''

 Handle callback for when canvas has changed.

-'''

-canvascoords (self, data_x, data_y, center=None)
+canvascoords(data_x, data_y, center=None)

-'''

-Same as get_canvas_xy().
+Same as get\canvas\xy().

-'''

-capture_profile (self, profile)

-'''

-'''

-center_cursor(self)

-'''
+capture_profile(profile)

+center_cursor()

 Center the cursor in the viewer's widget, in both X and Y.

 This should be implemented by subclasses.

-'''

-center_image (self, no_reset=True)

-'''
+center_image(no reset=True)

 Pan to the center of the image.

-'''
+Parameters

-no_reset [bool] See set_pan().
+no reset [bool] See set_pan().

-'''

-'''

-check_cursor_location(self)

-'''
+check_cursor_location()

 Check whether the data location of the last known position of the cursor has changed.
 If so, issue a callback.

-'''

-checkpoint_profile(self)

-'''

-'''

-clear (self)

-'''
+checkpoint_profile()

+clear()

 Clear the displayed image.

+configure(width, height)

+See set_window_size().

+configure_surface(width, height)

+See configure().

 '''

-configure (self, width, height)

-'''

-'''

-See set window size().

-'''

-'''

-configure_surface (self, width, height)

-'''

-Reconfigure the renderer for a new size, then reconfigure our viewer for the same.

-'''

-convert_via_profile (self, data_np, order, inprof_name, outprof_name)

-'''

-Convert the given RGB data from the working ICC profile to the output profile in-place.

-''' data_np [ndarray] RGB image data to be displayed. order [str] Order of channels in the data (e.g. "BGRA"). inprof_name, outprof_name [str] ICC profile names (see ginga.util.rgb_cms.get_profiles()). '''

-'''

-copy attributes (self, dst fi, attrlist, share=False)

-'''
+copy_attributes(dst_fi, attrlist, share=False, whence=0)